J4ck3lXploit/Active-Directory-Lab/AD-Project Walkthrough.md

 To ensure Splunk starts **automatically after a reboot**, exit the **Splunk user**, navigate to the bin directory where the binaries are located, and run the following command:

 `./splunk enable boot-start`

-This ensures Splunk will always start when the machine powers on.

 **Installing Splunk Universal Forwarder and Sysmon**